lcnandre/desafio/README.md

 ```

 The E2E tests simulates an HTTP client (such as Postman) making requests to the app and asserting the responses.

+## Critique

+Although the SOLID princples were followed as much as possible, I still miss some interfaces on the project to help separate definition from implementation a little more.
+NestJS's dependency injection system currently doesn't support injecting interfaces, like Castle in .NET or Spring in Java.

+The search insights feature is quite simplistic, searching the database using `LIKE %query%`, which is not very performant.
+The same goes for the tag search.
+A better solution would be to have the tags on a distributed cache, like Redis for easy access.
+To proper implement CQRS, the queries should hit Redis, while the writes/delete should hit the SQL database, while updating the Redis cache.
+For the insights, a proper indexation tool would be benefical like ElasticSearch or even the fulltext search capabilities of some databases, like SQLServer.

+Obiously SQLite wasn't designed for production usage, so Postgres could be used instead.
+Since the code follows the clean architecture, swaping from SQLite to Postgres is just a matter of changing a few environment variables and replacing the libraries (uninstall `sqlite3` and install `pg` through Yarn).
+Postgres performs very well under high pressure, it's free and highly extendable, making it a great choice for a "startup" app with a lot of users.
+If the database ever becomes a bottleneck, Postgres can be turned into a cluster with extensions like PgPool or even Citus Data.

+The test suite on the backend contains a bunch of duplicated code, which could be turned into a proper test suite toolset, by making test factories or even sharing common structures with related test cases.